 - What to pack -Hiking trousers and shorts, rain jacket, walking shoes, one warm sweater or hoodie, one pair of sandals, some light summer clothing, a warm dawn jacket if you go up the mountains, a camera (you won’t forgive yourself if you don’t!), adventurous spirit.

 - Most popular supermarkets – Continente Modelo and Pingo Doce.
 Pingo Doce in Madeira has a great restaurant section as well.
 Much better than in mainland Portugal.
 You have to try the Octopus!

-- Remember Trave Insurance.
-I recommend SafetyWing especially for those nomads and long term travellers among us.
+- Remember about Travel Insurance.
+I recommend SafetyWing, especially for those nomads and long term travellers among us.
 No need to specify the destination not the duration of travel.
 And you can cancel at any time.

-- For accommodation search, I recommend Bookings.com and Hostels World.
-Although a dorm room is not always the option especially these days, however, I still prefer to stay in a hostel as I get to meet and befriend other travellers.
+- For accommodation search, I recommend Bookings.com and Hostel World.
+Although a dorm room is not always an option, especially these days, however, I still prefer to stay in a hostel as I get to meet and befriend other travellers.
 Most of the time I book a small private room in a hostel.
 This is my preferred form of accommodation.
 But on both websites, you will be able to find anything from a dorm room bed to a self-catering apartment for the best prices.

 Couth in the rain?
 I wrote a post about all the awesome things you can do in Funchal while it rains too!